-- Add the pickled beet juice, apple cider vinegar and peeled eggs to a jar.
+- Add the pickled beet juice, apple cider vinegar and peeled hard boiled eggs to a jar.
 Refrigerate for 12-20 hours.

-- Remove the pickled eggs from the jar and rinse quickly under cold water.
+- Remove the pickled eggs from the jar and rinse lightly under cold water.
 Place on a paper towel.

 - Cut each egg in half lengthwise and remove the yolks.

 - In a small bowl add the egg yolks and using a fork break them into fine crumbs.
-Add the mayo, Dijon, honey, salt and 1 Tbsp. chives.
-Continue stirring vigorously with the fork until smooth.
+Add the mayonnaise, Dijon, honey, salt and 1 Tbsp. chives.
+Beat the mixture until smooth.

 - Add the yolk mixture to a plastic bag.
 Snip the corner of the bag and pipe the mixture into the egg whites.

 - Garnish with the remaining chives.
 Serve immediately or store refrigerated for up to 3 days.

 The longer you marinate the eggs in the beet juice and vinegar, the darker pink and more tart they will become.

 Nutrition Information:Yield: 24 Serving Size: 1 deviled egg

 Amount Per Serving: Calories: 79Total Fat: 6gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 95mgSodium: 85mgCarbohydrates: 2gFiber: 0gSugar: 2gProtein: 3g